WayneDW/WayneDW.github.io/_posts/2021-06-01-Lyapunov-Poincare.md

 ---

-Poincare (spectral gap) inequality is the first important family of functional inequalities that charaterizes the exponential convergence of a random variable towards the equilibrium.
+Poincaré (spectral gap) inequality is the first important family of functional inequalities that charaterizes the exponential convergence of a random variable towards the equilibrium.

 ## Langevin diffusion